cgrx/bllm/chapter_01/notes.md

 | Wikipedia    | High-quality text          | 3 billion        | 3%                          |
 - The authors of the GPT-3 paper did not share the training dataset.
   - A comparable dataset that is publicly available is [Dolma: an Open Corpus of Three Trillion Tokens for LLM Pretraining Research](https://arxiv.org/abs/2402.00159).
+  - Books1 is likely a sample from Project Gutenberg, and Books2 is likely from Libgen.
   - Dolma dataset consists of 3 trillion tokens.
   - This dataset might contain copyrighted material.
+  - GPT3 pretraining cost is estimated to be 4.6 million USD.

 ## A closer look at the GPT architecture
 - GPT was introduced by OpenAI in the paper [Improving Language Understanding by Generative Pre-Training](http://cdn.openai.com/research-covers/language-unsupervised/language_understanding_paper.pdf).